-All WMed residents are invited to participate in the Medical Ethics specialty track and the Clinical Ethics elective, both through the Program in Medical Ethics, Humanities and Law.
+All WMed residents are invited to participate in the Medical Ethics specialty track and the Clinical Ethics elective, both through the Department of Medical Ethics, Humanities and Law.

 The aim of the track is to provide advanced education and training in medical ethics.
 Those who complete the track will be prepared to contribute to and provide leadership in local hospital ethics committees, resolve value conflicts in medicine, and conduct scholarship in their discipline.
 Participants may additionally be eligible to take the national certification exam resulting in the Healthcare Ethics Consultant-Certified (HEC-C), the nationally recognized certification issued by the American Society for Bioethics and Humanities.